arunn03/wemotions-mobile-hiring/README.md

 -   Connect your devices/emulators and run the app using `flutter run` in the root of the project directory.

-## Flutter Developer Assignment: Implement 4D Scrolling for Video-to-Video App
+## Flutter Assignment: Implement 4D Scrolling

 ### Objective